An 18th century linen damask tablecloth from Ireland

-Note: Members of Craigavon Historical Society living in an area that was once the world centre of the linen weaving industry will find much interest in this article.
+Note from the editor: Members of Craigavon Historical Society living in an area that was once the world centre of the linen weaving industry will find much interest in this article.
 Here is the earliest known evidence of the quality of the finished linen cloth and the extensive skill of the workmanship.

 The writer of the article, Elizabeth Lewis, is curator of the Winchester Museums Service and a contribution on the conservation is by Marrion Lamb.
 Permission was obtained for reproducing the article from Pasold Research Fund, Leeds on behalf of the Journal of Textile History.
 Thanks are due to Miss Lewis for all her assistance.